onefrankguy/frankmitchell.org/posts/get-email-when-chef-runs-fail.md

     end

 Though really you want to get email sending working before you worry about getting reporting information out of Chef.
+Because [good programmers Google][], Jerod Santo gets credit for figuring out [how to send email][] and Gavin Kistner gets credit for [unindenting HEREDOCs][].

     require 'net/smtp'